 During site clearing and pre-stripping, large volumes of woody debris, some representing large pieces (logs, root wads) will be encountered.
 These materials can represent valuable biotic material for reclamation and surface micro-habitat creation.
-Under the direction of a QP, opportunities for salvage will be identified and coarse woody debris will salvaged and stored for future use in stockpiles that are co-located with soil stockpiles.
-CWD is planned to be stored within the topsoil stockpile footprints depending on diameter and nature of the CWD.
-Large CWD will be stored adjacent to stockpile footprints as mixing it in with the soil stockpiles may become operationally challenging for managing the size of the stockpiles and could lower the rates of anaerobism in the stockpiles over time.
+Under the direction of a QRP, opportunities for salvage will be identified and coarse woody debris will be salvaged and stored for future use.
+CWD may be stored within the topsoil stockpile footprints depending on diameter and nature of the CWD.
+Large CWD may not be mixed it in with the soil stockpiles as this may become operationally challenging for managing the size of the stockpiles and could lower the rates of anaerobism in the stockpiles over time.